First Corinthians 1:18–2:5 . . .

 The World’s Reasoning vs. God’s Wisdom

-Paul writes, "For the word of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."
-Paul makes it clear that there are only two categories of people: the "perishing" and the "saved."
-Ultimately, all must fall into one of these two classes; there is no other.
-Paul writes that those who are perishing consider the word of the cross "foolishness."
+Paul begins by writing, “For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God” (v.
+18).
+He makes it clear that there are only two categories of people: the “perishing” and the “saved.”
+Ultimately, all must fall into one of these two classes; no other class exists.
+He’s revealing that those who are perishing consider the word of the cross “foolishness.”

-In 1:19 (see below), Paul quotes the Old Testament Scriptures.
 In v.
-20, Paul launches into four rhetorical questions.
-He asks, "Where is the bright wise man?
-Where is the scribe?
-Where is the debater of this age?
-Has not God made foolish the wisdom of the world?"
+19 (shown at the bottom of this page) Paul quotes an Old Testament Scripture: Isaiah 29:14.
+In v.
+20 NIV, Paul launches into four rhetorical questions.
+He asks, “Where is the wise person?
+Where is the teacher of the law?
+Where is the philosopher of this age?
+Has not God made foolish the wisdom of the world?”
 Paul is speaking of the philosopher, the religious scholar, and the debater — each a professional expert.
-God has not simply disregarded the wisdom of the world or shown it to be foolish.
-He has "made foolish the wisdom of the world."
+God hasn’t simply disregarded the wisdom of the world or shown it to be foolish — he’s made foolish the wisdom of the world.”

-Paul is not against knowledge.
+Paul isn’t against knowledge.
 God created us to be inquisitive, to investigate, to gather knowledge.
-But because God knows everything that can be known or could be known, we need to entrust ourselves to him and recognize that He loves to cut the wise and powerful down to size.
+But because God knows everything that’s known or could be known, we need to entrust ourselves to him and recognize that he loves to cut the wise and powerful down to size.

 In vv.
 22–24, Paul explains himself further: